-Less than 1% of outstanding shares
+\ Less than 1% of outstanding shares.

 (1) In addition to the amounts shown above, Messrs.
-Almeida and Isaacson hold 14,487.80 and 17,687.95 share units, respectively, which they have received pursuant to the deferral option under the Director Equity Incentive Program described on page 42.
+Almeida and Isaacson hold 14,487.80 and 17,687.95 share units, respectively, which they have received pursuant to the Deferral Option under DEIP described on page 42.
 These share units are fully vested and delivery of shares in common stock in settlement of the share units will be made in January of the year following the calendar year in which Messrs.
-Almeida and Isaacson cease to act as directors of the Company
+Almeida and Isaacson cease to act as directors of the Company.